Zareel/JavaScript-Questions-and-Answers/readme.md

 # 5. What is ECMAScript ?

-ECMAScript is the JavaScript standard intended to ensure the interoperability of web pages across different browsers.
+ECMAScript is the JavaScript standard intended to ensure the interoperability(exchange information) of webpages across different browsers.
 Inshort it is a language specification.

 ===========================================